FastFinTech/.github/profile/README.md

   __*Developer Experience*__ I architect trading platform code to make it easy to read, easy to maintain, and super fast as well.
 I understand market data and the position/order/execution domain models and requirements of a trading platform, particularly for a trader who needs to move fast and design active responses to executions and execution failures.

   Indicator and trading strategy development.
 Backtesting.
 Particularly with [NinjaTrader 8](https://ninjatrader.com/) and with years of experience making backtests reflect realistic live market performance.

+  Familiarity with US and International Equity, Fixed Income and Commodity markets

+  Understanding of post-trade lifecycle

 - **Domain-driven design with CQRS and EventSourcing**